kfkogasa/PancakeClicker/README.txt

 7/22/2016
-  added HTML to display Java applet file - kevin updated HTML to display the pancake object in a box - kevin
+  added HTML to display Java applet file - kevin updated HTML to display the pancake object in a box - kevin Colored Pancake, Created and made small changes to PancakeClicker.css